arc-archive/api-console-io/docs/basics/embedding-api-console.md

 ![API Console integrated with API Designer](../images/design-center.png)

-In Design Center the API console is integrated seamlessly creating a unifield experience for working with API project.
+In Design Center the API console is integrated seamlessly creating a unified experience for working with API project.

 ## Getting started